 This is my first attempt at raising chickens in over 20 years.
 The last time I had chickens was back around 1989, 1990 and 1991.
 Over the past 20+ years I have forgotten a lot about raising chickens, but I am sure things will come back.

 On the morning of Saturday February 25, 2012 a friend of the family called my wife and told her that Circle Three Feed in Jasper Texas has chicks.
 My wife and I grabbed a laundry basket to put the chicks in, then we headed to the feed store.

 Upon arriving at the feed store, the lady that was helping us said the chicks were Black Giants, but the proper name was probably Black Jersey Giant.

 The plan is to have at least 2 different types of chickens.

-On the weekend of September 17th and 18th family and I rented beach house and spent a couple of days at the beach relaxing.
+This weekend my family and I rented beach house and spent a couple of days at the beach.
 This was our last summer bash before old man winter arrives.

 Something that was observed during breakfast reaffirms my belief that children will waste the most food then any other group during a long term shtf survival situation.